ryanivis/ping-devops-es-siem/README.md

 ------------
 YOU MUST!!

-Configure .env file in root directory first for this to work!!!
+- Configure .env file in root directory first for this to work!!!

-ALSO ENSURE YOU HAVE 8GB RAM AND 3-4 CPU ALLOCATED FOR DOCKER.
+- ALSO ENSURE YOU HAVE 8GB RAM AND 3-4 CPU ALLOCATED FOR DOCKER.

-TESTED ON UBUNTU LINUX AS WELL AS MACOS DOCKER
+- TESTED ON UBUNTU LINUX AS WELL AS MACOS DOCKER.
 ------------
 `COMPOSE_PROJECT_NAME=es`
 `ELASTIC_VERSION=7.6.0`